arnavgautam/TreeHacks2015/HOLs/HOL-IntroToWindowsAzureAD/HOL.md

 <a name="NextSteps" />
 ## Next Steps ##

-To learn more about **Windows Azure Active Directory**, please refer to the following articles:
+To learn more about **Microsoft Azure Active Directory**, please refer to the following articles:

 **Technical Reference**

 This is a list of articles that expand on the technologies explained in this lab:

-- [Directory integration](http://aka.ms/Oe9k89): If your organization uses an on-premises directory service, you can integrate it with your Windows Azure Active Directory (Windows Azure AD) tenant to simplify your cloud-based administrative tasks and even provide your users with a more streamlined sign-in experience.
+- [Directory integration](http://aka.ms/Oe9k89): If your organization uses an on-premises directory service, you can integrate it with your Microsoft Azure Active Directory (Microsoft Azure AD) tenant to simplify your cloud-based administrative tasks and even provide your users with a more streamlined sign-in experience.

 - [Introducing Single Sign-on and Active Directory Integration (Video)](http://aka.ms/Uhh5bm): In this video you will see learn about the SSO configuration and end-user experience that WAAD offers and how to integrate WAAD into applications developed with Visual Studio 2013.

-- [Manage Windows Azure AD using Windows PowerShell](http://aka.ms/Xfpfmr): As an administrator, you can use the Windows Azure Active Directory Module for Windows PowerShell cmdlets to accomplish many Windows Azure AD tenant-based administrative tasks such as user management, domain management and for configuring single sign-on.
+- [Manage Microsoft Azure AD using Windows PowerShell](http://aka.ms/Xfpfmr): As an administrator, you can use the Microsoft Azure Active Directory Module for Windows PowerShell cmdlets to accomplish many Microsoft Azure AD tenant-based administrative tasks such as user management, domain management and for configuring single sign-on.
 This topic includes information on how to install these cmdlets to use with your tenant.

-- [Windows Azure Identity](http://aka.ms/S14yvq): Managing identity is just as important in the public cloud as it is on-premises, and Windows Azure supports several different cloud identity technologies.
+- [Microsoft Azure Identity](http://aka.ms/S14yvq): Managing identity is just as important in the public cloud as it is on-premises, and Microsoft Azure supports several different cloud identity technologies.

 **Development**

-This is a list of developer-oriented articles related to **Windows Azure Active Directory**:
+This is a list of developer-oriented articles related to **Microsoft Azure Active Directory**:

-- [Using the Graph API to Query Windows Azure AD](http://aka.ms/Pk9n2r): This document explains how to configure a Microsoft .NET application to use the Windows Azure Active Directory Graph API to access data from a Windows Azure AD tenant directory.
+- [Using the Graph API to Query Microsoft Azure AD](http://aka.ms/Pk9n2r): This document explains how to configure a Microsoft .NET application to use the Microsoft Azure Active Directory Graph API to access data from a Microsoft Azure AD tenant directory.

-- [Securing a Windows Store Application and REST Web Service Using Windows Azure AD (Preview)](http://aka.ms/t5ejfa): This document will show you how to create a simple web API resource and a Windows Store client application using the Windows Azure Authentication Library and Windows Azure AD.
+- [Securing a Windows Store Application and REST Web Service Using Microsoft Azure AD (Preview)](http://aka.ms/t5ejfa): This document will show you how to create a simple web API resource and a Windows Store client application using the Microsoft Azure Authentication Library and Microsoft Azure AD.

 ---